 NVH explained

-NVH is used both for setting the entry structure as well as during the editing of the entries.
-The visual editor in Lexonomy takes care of the correct syntax, but it is still useful for users to understand the very basics of this file format.
+The NVH is used both for setting the entry structure and editing entries.
+The visual editor in Lexonomy takes care of the correct syntax, but it is still useful to understand the very basics of NVH.

 Elements